morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 When a PHP function needs to return a HTML chunk the [output buffering](https://secure.php.net/manual/en/function.ob-start.php) method with a `get_template_part` call is used.

-## The open / close principle

-The code should be open for extension but closed for modification.

-This means:
-* We need a stable API for both PHP, HTML, CSS and JS components
-* Use callback functions whenever necessary: https://alistapart.com/article/coding-with-clarity-part-ii#section3

 ## Loose coupling